 Mojo Verde Recipe from Scratch

-Mojo rojo is made of red bell pepper, cumin, garlic and bread.
+Mojo rojo is made with red bell pepper, cumin, garlic and bread.
 Suave is very mild and soft in flavor.
 However mojo picon is a spicier version of the mojo rojo, just add red chilies or chili sauce to the red bell pepper mixture.

 - 1 handful fresh cilantro